Asus Mobile PhoneAsus ZenFone 2

 Source: qq.com

-Is the headphone jack detachable from the mainboard, and can it be possibly replaced?
+Is the headphone jack detachable from the mainboard, and can it possibly be replaced?

 Have you managed to get a replacement?
-If so could you point me in the right direction to get one?
+If so, could you point me in the right direction to get one?

 How to replace the screen Assembly?

-I already cracked the screen and need to replace it, can you post a guide for this?
+I already cracked the screen and need to replace it.
+Can you post a guide for this?

 SAME!